donald-okara/slide-slide/README.md

 The project demonstrates how a deceptively simple game benefits from a layered architecture, separating persistence, puzzle logic, and presentation through well-defined interfaces.
 Features such as game persistence, undo, shuffle, move tracking, timers, and optional solving algorithms showcase state management, Room integration, and algorithmic problem solving in a modular Compose application.

 The result is both an enjoyable game and a practical example of building maintainable Android applications with independently testable components.

+---

+# Project Documentation

+For more detailed information about the inner workings of Slide Slide, please refer to the following documents:

+*   **[Architecture Overview](ARCHITECTURE.md)**: A deep dive into the project's layered structure, package organization, and the roles of key components like the `PuzzleManager` and Room database.
+*   **[Game Lifecycle](LIFECYCLE.md)**: Details on the single-session, ephemeral nature of games in Slide Slide and the rationale behind using Room as an in-memory reactive state store.